seb-patron/archived-seb-patron.github.io/_skills/4_web_dev.markdown

 #### Twitter Clone
 ##### Link: [github][twitter-clone]
 ##### Description:
 This project is a Twitter clone written in Ruby on Rails.
-The front end is styled with tachyons CSS.
+The front end is styled with Tachyons CSS.
 Some notable aspects of this project:
 - User accounts is handled with the Devise gem.
 I extended Devise to allow me to assign usernames.

 <div class="">